Mt. Elbrus Snowboarding

 If you're up to the challenge, try starting up at Garabashi and heading dow to Stary Krugozur.

 Overall, Mt.
-Elbrus is the 2nd most popular snowboard & freeride destination of all 23 snowboarding resorts in Russia.
+Elbrus is the 2nd most popular snowboard & freeride destination of all 5 snowboarding resorts in Republic Of Georgia.